 You’ve made a match and think you’re ready to move things offline, but how do you make a smooth transition?
 Fostering a budding relationship is a two-way street.
 Both parties need to feel safe, confident, and enthusiastic about where you’re going.
 While there’s no algorithm to guarantee a date IRL, we do have a few recommendations to help make it a little easier.

-Instead of going bold and asking for a date outright, start small by asking for your match’s social media handle.
-Chatting back and forth for a day or two is a low-key way to get a little more personal without getting too intimate, too soon.
+Instead of going bold and asking for a date outright, start small by chatting back and forth for a few days — or weeks! — is a low-key way to get a little more personal without getting too intimate, too soon.
 If your match would rather keep it on Bumble for the time being rather than giving you their phone number, respect their decision and keep getting to know them before initiating anything further off the app.

 Move past casual banter

-Begin building trust by having conversations that require a bit more vulnerability than you would with any other stranger.
-This isn’t necessarily done by asking them an intimate question but by revealing something personal about yourself.
+Begin building trust by having conversations that require a bit more openness.
+This isn’t to say you should overshare, but by bringing up topics that speak to your values (think: family, etc.), your match will get to know you on a deeper level.
 If he or she follows suit, this may be a sign that your match is getting comfortable with you.

 You might also like: Move from BFF Match to Meet-Up

 Make each other real

 Another surefire way to create a sense of safety is to ask your match if they’d like to talk on the phone or FaceTime before meeting in the wild.
 You’ll be amazed how much more approachable someone seems after hearing their voice or seeing their facial expressions.
 Another added benefit?
 Both of you are likely to feel a lot less anxious when you physically meet for the first time.

 Once you’re confident that your match shares your romantic interest, it’s time to take the plunge!
 Suggest a few first dates that are tailored to your match’s interests.
 Then have them make the final call on where you go and when.
 You’ll show your thoughtfulness and can rest assured you’re meeting up for a date that your match is going to enjoy.